Michael-Lazarus/Michael-Lazarus.github.io/index.md

 ### Smart contract

+### Python MQ and server implementation
+* Description: Designed and implemented a message queue system that processes and transmits data through a python server I created using sockets.
+* Key tools used: Python libraries such as socket and select to create and managae server network.

+### Byzantine algorithm implementation
+* Description: Created a messaging platform that connects different players for a byzantine attack game.
+The purpose of this is to send messages arround the network and use consensus to determine when a player has turned maliscous and begun sending false data to corrupt the network.

+* Key tools used: Python

+### Poker Game
+* Description: Implemented a game of poker and deployed a GUI for the game.

+* Key tools used: Java

+### Mouse Maze
+* Description: built an algorithm to guide a mouse throgh a maze

+* Key tools used: C

 ## **Professional Summary**

 I have working experience in various fields, which has helped me gain an array of life skills.
 I am currently a full-time student at the University of Manitoba in hopes to pursue my dream of being a full-fledged software developer.
 I also consider myself a responsible brand representative with a lot of achievements due to being adept at any given task.
 I am eager to apply my knowledge and years of experience to new positions.